Pittsburgh DSA Bylaws

 Section 1.
 Officers and Terms.

-The officers of the Local will be a Secretary, Communications Coordinator, Membership Coordinator, and Treasurer.
+The officers of the Local will be a Secretary, Communications Coordinator, two (2) Membership Coordinators, Technology Coordinator, and Treasurer.
 The terms of the officers shall be one year or until their successors are elected and shall run from October 1 to September 30.
 Officers are eligible for re-election for up to two consecutive full terms; an officer will be considered to have served a full term if they have served more than six months prior to the end of their term.

 Section 2.
 Secretary.